 - 1 jalapeño pepper or Anaheim for mild heat

 - 1 tablespoon ground cumin

-- 1/4 teaspoon ground chipotle powder (optional but good)
+- 1/4 teaspoon ground chipotle powder optional for spicy soup

 - A few tablespoons fresh chopped cilantro

-- Pre-heat oven to 350 degrees.
+- If you are making the optional tortilla chip garnish, make them first.
+Pre-heat oven to 350 degrees.
 Line a rimmed baking sheet with foil.
 Cut tortillas in half, then crosswise into thin strips.
 Toss with 1/2 tablespoon of olive oil and sprinkle with a little salt.
-Bake strips about 9 minutes until crisp and golden.
-I use a convection oven.
-A regular oven may take a minute or two longer.
+Bake strips about 9 minutes or until crisp and golden.
 Watch so they don’t burn.